Post Reply

 Have you ever coded in your underwear before?

-internet54 wrote:^ Hard to have a selection of fonts when the width of the page is so small.
+internet54 Wrote:^ Hard to have a selection of fonts when the width of the page is so small.

 True.
 Why not make the menu more striking? visually?
 I know its client work however :/